 Alzheimer’s is a progressive disorder that causes brain cells to waste away and die.
-No treatment can cure Alzheimer’s, but several medications are available to help control symptoms.
+No treatment can cure Alzheimer’s, but several medications like Aricept (Donepezil) are available to help control symptoms.
 Read on to learn more about the symptoms and treatment of Alzheimer’s.

 Alzheimer’s is the most common form of dementia.
 Memory loss is the key symptom of this disease, and the ability to remember simple events becomes more and more difficult as the condition worsens.
 All aspects of a person’s personality and cognitive skills can be affected.
 Alzheimer’s can lead to growing trouble with:

 All people have an occasional memory lapse, but Alzheimer’s related memory loss is much more prevalent and affects the ability to function at work or home.
 People with the disease may forget conversations, appointments, or events.
 Alzheimer’s patients may get lost in familiar places and eventually forget the names of family members and everyday objects.
 The degree of memory loss depends on the severity and stage of the illness.